 AXR not useful in diagnosing gallstones (only 20% radiopaque).
 If done it may detect air in the biliary tract or gallbladder wall caused by emphysematous cholecystitis, cholangitis, or cholecystic-enteric fistula (however other imaging modalities are more useful).

-CXR if possible pneumonia, perforated viscus.
+CXR if considering possible pneumonia or perforated viscus.

 - Point of care ultrasound should be used as a ‘rule in’ test and followed by formal imaging as soon as practicable.

 - ACEM supports the use of ultrasound imaging by emergency physicians for biliary tract disease.
 Emergency physicians who perform point of care ultrasound should be credentialed.
-See Policy (P21) on the Use of bedside Ultrasound by Emergency Physicians.

 Formal ultrasound (sensitivity 94%, specificity 78%).